omnit3a/header-doc/README.md

 # header-doc
 personal emacs plugin that allows for easy automation of file info comments.
-(Aims to be) Language agnostic
+Works with any of the languages that I program in

 # supported languages
-- c
-- python
 - emacs lisp
 - racket
+- scheme
+- nasm
+- python
+- c
+- haskell

 # usage
 `M-x header-doc-create` creates the comment section at the start of the file.